Trackpad In Depth

 Please note that the ordering details, or publisher details in the reviews - from 8 years ago - are no longer relevant.

-Mike Shackleton is a self confessed Tilly nut and one of the guys behind The Tilly Register.
-They strive towards locating and recording all surviving examples of this great little vehicle.
+Mike Shackleton is a self-confessed Tilly nut and one of the guys behind the Tilly Register.
+The Register strives towards locating and recording all surviving examples of this great little vehicle.
 Tamiya worked closely with him during the development process of their fantastic 1/35th scale kit and he arranged the restored vehicles for Tamiya's researchers, giving advice that helped produce such an accurate kit.
-He is currently co-producing a book with Capricorn Publications from the Czech Republic on the Hillman Tilly.
-This will be a 40-page profile style book with historic photos, close-ups of preserved examples line drawings from the original manufacturer’s manuals and colour side profiles.

-Mike Starmer as researched the field of British Army painting and camouflage schemes for many years and as published several books on the subject, using original Military Training Pamphlets, guidance and paint chips to match to available model paints such as Humbrol.
+Mike Starmer has researched the field of British Army painting and camouflage schemes for many years and has published several books on the subject, using original Military Training Pamphlets, guidance and paint chips to match to available model paints such as Humbrol.

 What I really like is the use of period photographs, if the modeller needs photographs of restored vehicles these are readily available on-line.
 I don't know if this was a conscious decision on the part of the author but IMHO it was a great idea that ensures that incorrectly painted restored vehicles are not presented to the reader.